NixOS/nix.dev/source/tutorials/module-system/module-system.md

 +{ lib, config, ... }: {
 ```

-When a module declaring an option is evaluated, values of the resulting option can be accessed by using attribute names to access the corresponding values.
+When a module setting options is evaluated, these values can be accessed by their corresponding attribute names.

 Now make the following changes to `default.nix`: